-Answer Or Reject An Incoming Call - Call Currently In Progress call waiting that you normally hear when using your mobile phone.
-Press the button to place the current call on hold and answer the incoming call.
+Answer Or Reject An Incoming Call - Call Currently In Progress

+If a call is currently in progress and you have another incoming call, you will hear the same network tones for call waiting that you normally hear when using your mobile phone.
+Press the button to place the current 3 call on hold and answer the incoming call.